 What about valuation?

 Obviously, a stock carrying a sky-high valuation is a candidate for selling.
 But this is the toughest call of all.
-If properly valuing a company is so easy, after all, everyone would be rich ... happily buying low and selling high.
-Even Tom has been burned in this area, selling Whole Foods Market a couple of years ago in Stock Advisor, only to watch it more than double in value afterward.
-(Whole Foods has since been restored to the ranks of Stock Advisor picks.)
+If properly valuing a company were so easy, after all, everyone would be rich ... happily buying low and selling high.
+In One Up on Wall Street, Peter Lynch recounts agonizing over when to sell as Warner Communications (now a subsidiary of Time Warner) climbed from $26 to $32 in 1977.
+With 3% of his Fidelity Magellan fund invested in Warner, he pulled the trigger at $38 -- and agonized a lot more as the stock reached a near-term high of $180!
 So tread carefully here; it takes a large number of accurate valuation-based sell calls to make up for just one missed multibagger.

-But the three sell signs I've outlined above aren't too hard to spot.
-Tom and his brother, David, have employed accurate selling and buying guidelines on their way to outstanding performance in Stock Advisor -- 68% total average returns versus 29% for equal amounts invested in the S&P 500.
-You can get a look at their two picks for new money now, plus all their past recommendations, free of charge with a 30-day trial.
-There's no obligation to subscribe, and full access to the Stock Advisor service is just a click away.
+But the three sell signs above aren't too hard to spot.
+Tom and his brother, David, have employed accurate selling and buying guidelines on their way to outstanding performance in Stock Advisor -- 75% total average returns versus 29% for equal amounts invested in the S&P 500.
+You can get a look at the service, including their top five stocks for new money now, free of charge with a 30-day trial.

 This article was originally published April 12, 2006.
 It has been updated.